arviz-devs/arviz-project/roadmap.md

 from monolithic functions that generate complete analyses and visualizations towards being more modular.

-At the same time, we plan to equally prioritize all three tasks of:
+At the same time, we plan to equally prioritize all three tasks of: library development, publishing documentation, and growing and encouraging participation.

-- Library development
+### Library development

+This includes both maintenance and bug fixing of our existing libraries and extending the capabilities of these libraries (or creating new ones) in order to improve the toolset for Exploratory Analysis of Bayesian Models that is available to practitioners.

+This point is library dependent so it is detailed below for each of the different libraries of the ArviZ project.

-- Publishing documentation
+### Publishing documentation
+By "documentation" here we understand both documentation on how to use the libraries themselves and educational material on how to perform Exploratory Analysis of Bayesian Models on a conceptual level.

+### Growing and encouraging participation
+The focus of this point is ensuring all {ref}`ArviZ team members <our_team>` are engaged according to their own possibilities, i.e. we are not setting barriers on participation nor growth due to ArviZ culture or leadership.

+Also making sure everyone feels their contributions are values, whether they are code contributions, helping with social media, coordinating sprints/workshops/forum participation...
-- Growing and encouraging participation in the library In 2023 we will have our 2nd Random Variables council election.
+In 2023 we will have our 2nd Random Variables council election.
 We would like to encourage participation, aiming to continue acting thoughtfully given the interests of different inference libraries that ArviZ works with.

-And we would like to continue having more people with different backgrounds, interests and expertise join the team.
+Lastly, and to a lesser extent given it is somewhat conditioned on the other points, also continue onboarding new people, especially with different backgrounds, interests and expertise join the team.
 To this end, we are planning to participate in internship projects, continue to hire for specific small projects that require expertise not currently present in our team, and take part in or organize sprints, office hours or working sessions to attract and support people in joining the team.

+---

 ## Python roadmap
 For Python, the move towards modular design is happening at the same time within the main ArviZ Python library and